Introduction

 B. Cognitive Behavioural Therapy (CBT)

-• A proven therapy where you learn to challenge negative thoughts like “I’m a failure” and replace them with more balanced ones like “I can do it”, “I’m winner”.
+- A proven therapy where you learn to challenge negative thoughts like “I’m a failure” and replace them with more balanced ones like “I can do it”, “I’m a winner”.

 C. Lifestyle Changes

-• Eat balanced meals, avoid too much caffeine.
+- Eat balanced meals and avoid too much caffeine.

-• Get enough sleep — lack of rest makes anxiety worse.
+- Get enough sleep — lack of rest makes mood worse.

 D. Professional Help

-• Talking to a therapist or counselor can provide tools to manage anxiety.
+- Talking to a therapist or counselor can provide tools to manage the disorder.

 Tips: Start with small, daily steps.
-For example, deep breathing before an exam or a quick walk when feeling overwhelmed.
+Deep breathing before an exam or a quick walk when feeling overwhelmed.

 Everyone gets anxious, but it’s time to reach out for professional help if:

-• You feel hopeless or unable to manage alone.
+- You feel hopeless or unable to manage it.

 If you or someone you know is struggling with anxiety, don’t ignore it.
 Talking about it and seeking help is a sign of strength, not weakness.

-Stay informed, stay compassionate, and remember: managing anxiety is possible, one step at a time.
+Stay informed, stay compassionate, and remember: managing the disorder is possible, one step at a time.

 Frequently Asked Questions